ballerina-platform/ballerina-spec/beps/lib-ftp/1397_improving_apis.md

 ## Design

-The proposed. changes will introduce 3 new APIs which are identified as essential to encompass a minimal File Inetgration experience to the user.
+The proposed changes will introduce 3 new APIs, identified as essential to provide a minimal File Integration experience for the user.

 ### Proposed New APIs